http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 for older Java versions, we're announcing http4k Enterprise Edition.
 This offering includes Long Term Support (LTS) for previous Java versions, ensuring that teams running mission-critical applications on established Java platforms can continue to benefit from a stable API and security updates.
-Enterprise Edition subscribers receive access to dedicated support channels, priority bug fixes, and the ability to influence the roadmap of the framework, as well as complimentary access to the http4k Pro modules (more of that later!).
+Enterprise Edition subscribers receive access to dedicated support channels, priority bug fixes, discounts on training and consultancy from qualified http4k experts, as well as complimentary access to the http4k Pro modules (more of that later!).

 While the open source Community Edition moves forward to embrace new Java features, Enterprise subscribers will continue to receive support for legacy versions through LTS releases.
 This approach allows us to serve both forward-looking projects and organizations requiring longer-term stability.
 Whether you're building new services on Java 21 or maintaining critical systems on older versions, we've got you covered!

+To find out more about http4k Enterprise Edition - head over to the [docs](/enterpise) and get in touch!

 #### Module/Code reorganisation